Hypnic Jerks: How To Avoid Waking With A Jolt

 • Hallucinations.

-In addition, it’s possible to have a physiological response, such as a faster heartbeat, increased breathing rate or sweating.
+In addition, researchers have noted that it’s possible to have a physiological response, such as a faster heartbeat, increased breathing rate or sweating.

 What causes hypnic jerks?